texty/amber-methodology/README.md

 * [Step 1: Split map tile to "superpixels"](./model/step1.ipynb)
 * [Step 2.
 Extraction of features.
 Model training/testing](./model/step2.ipynb)
 * [Step 3: Detect places with amber mining](./model/step3.ipynb)

+### Sources of inspiration

+We first thought about amber related project back in 2016, during work on [deforestation in Karpathian mountains](http://texty.org.ua/d/deforestation/).
+But in that time we didn't have relatively recent satellite images with big enough resolution.

+I'd like to say couple of kind words for (Terrapattern)[http://www.terrapattern.com/] , amazing project which prove that similar analysis of satellite images is possible.

 ### Contact autor of this repository: